Date of birth

-Tom Eaves signed for Hull City in July 2019 after his contract with Gillingham came to an end.
+Tom Eaves signed for Hull City in July 2019 following the expiry of his contract with Gillingham.

 Eaves gained further first team experience in the third tier of English football with Rotherham United in 2013/14, scoring once in nine appearances, before rejoining Shrewsbury on a temporary basis in November 2013, a deal that was extended for the remainder of the season which saw him net twice in 25 appearances.